renpy/renpy/sphinx/source/transforms.rst

 The interpolation will persist for the given amount of time, and at least one frame.

-When properties are given, the value each is given is the value it will be set to at the end of the interpolation statement.
-This can be tweaked in several
+When :doc:`transform-properties` are given, the value each is given is the value it will be set to at the end of the interpolation statement.
+This can be tweaked in several ways:
-ways:

 * If the value is followed by one or more knots, then spline motion is used.
 The starting point is the value of the property at the start of the interpolation,